-- 3.9.4 Escape routes from firecells shall enter directly into an exitway or final exit. - 3.9.5 Safe paths shall be separated from each other, and from all spaces by: - a) Fire separations, or - b) If they are external to the building, by distance or appropriate construction (see Paragraph 3.11). - 3.9.6 THIS PARAGRAPH DELIBERATELY LEFT BLANK
+- 3.9.4 Other than where Paragraph 3.17.3 applies escape routes from firecells shall enter directly into an exitway or final exit. - 3.9.5 Safe paths shall be separated from each other, and from all spaces by: - a) Fire separations, or - b) If they are external to the building, by distance or appropriate construction (see Paragraph 3.11). - 3.9.6 THIS PARAGRAPH DELIBERATELY LEFT BLANK